rowland007/Cyber-Playbook/docs/glossary.md

 ## T

+- **T1 Line** - A 1.544-Mbps point-to-point, dedicated, digital circuit provided by the telephone companies.
+With the monthly cost typically based on distance, these are widely used for connecting an organization's PBX to the telephone company or a local network (LAN) to an internet provider (ISP).
+They are also used for internet access in buildings that have no DSL, cable, or fixed wireless coverage (PC Magazine, 2018).
 - **Threat Actor** - An individual or entity that poses a threat to the security of an organization.
 Also called a "malicious actor" (PC Magazine, 2018).
 - **Threat Information Sources (e.g., CERT)** - Analytical insights into trends, technologies, or tactics of an adversarial nature affecting information systems security (CNSS, 2003).
 - **Trojan Horse** - The term comes from Greek mythology, in which the Greeks battled the Trojans (people of Troy).
 After years of being unable to break into the fortified city, the Greeks built this, filled it with soldiers and pretended to sail away.
 After the Trojans brought this into the city, the Greek soldiers crept out at night and opened the gates of Troy to the returning soldiers, and Troy was destroyed (PC Magazine, 2018).